OpenGVLab/MUTR/README.md

 </div> -->

 ## Introduction
 We propose **MUTR**, a **M**ulti-modal **U**nified **T**emporal transformer for **R**eferring video object segmentation.
 With a unified framework for the first time, MUTR adopts a DETR-style transformer and is capable of segmenting video objects designated by either text or audio reference.
-Specifically, we introduce two strategies to fully explore the temporal relations between videos and multi-modal signals, which are low-level temporal aggregation and high-level temporal interaction.
+Specifically, we introduce two strategies to fully explore the temporal relations between videos and multi-modal signals, which are low-level temporal aggregation (MTA) and high-level temporal interaction (MTI).
-On Ref-YouTube-VOS and AVSBench datasets with respective text and audio references, MUTR achieves **+4.2\%** and **+4.2\%** J&F improvements to *state-of-the-art* methods, demonstrating our significance for unified multi-modal VOS.
+On Ref-YouTube-VOS and AVSBench with respective text and audio references, MUTR achieves **+4.2\%** and **+4.2\%** J&F improvements to *state-of-the-art* methods, demonstrating our significance for unified multi-modal VOS.

 <p align="center"><img src="docs/network.png" width="800"/></p>

 ## Update
-* **TODO**: Release the code and model checkpoint of MUTR on AV-VOS 📌.
+* **TODO**: Release the code and checkpoints on AV-VOS with audio reference 📌.
-* We release the code and checkpoints of MUTR on RVOS 🔥.
+* We release the code and checkpoints of MUTR on RVOS with language reference 🔥.

 ## Requirements